allegro/allegro.tech/_posts/2015-11-06-real-time-web-application-with-websockets-and-vert.x.md

 ## Vert.x

-SockJS client requires the server side part.
+SockJS client requires the server-side part.
 For the Java language we can use, among other things, [Spring Framework Java client & server](http://docs.spring.io/spring-framework/docs/current/spring-framework-reference/html/websocket.html), [Atmosphere Framework](https://github.com/Atmosphere/atmosphere) or [Vert.x](http://vertx.io/).
 We are going to use the latter.